yuabhishek14/jenkins-monitoring/README.md

 ## 2. Jenkins - InfluxDB Integration

-To accept the data from Jenkins to InfluxDb we need to o some pre requisites login to InfluxDB and create a database
+Before we can start accepting data from Jenkins into InfluxDB, we need to complete a few prerequisites.
+Follow these steps to set up the integration:

 ```bash
 docker exec -it influxdb2 bash